 - Medical Expenses - Bring canceled checks or receipts from medical bill payments to a medical vendor or insurance premiums.

-Eligibility for benefits may also be based on other available resources.
-Households may have $2,000 in countable resources, such as a bank account.
-If at least one person is age 60 or older, those households may have $3,000 in countable resources.
+In certain instances, eligibility for benefits may also be based on other available resources.
 Certain resources are not counted, such as a home and lot and the resources of people who receive Supplemental Security Income (SSI) or benefits under TANF or Safety Net programs.

 Expedited SNAP Benefits

-You may be entitled to expedited food stamp benefits issued within 5 calendar days following the day your application was filed if you meet the requirements.
+You may be entitled to expedited SNAP benefits issued within 5 calendar days following the day your application was filed if you meet the eligibility criteria.

 SNAP can only be used for: